 The practice of psychotherapy is regulated in Ontario by the College of Registered Psychotherapists of Ontario (CRPO).
 Two other provinces (Quebec and Nova Scotia) also regulate the practice of psychotherapy and three more (BC, New Brunswick, and PEI) are in the process of developing regulations (see https://www.ccpa-accp.ca/profession/regulation-across-canada/).
 The Federal Governments Agreement on Internal Trade (1994) and Ontario’s Labour Mobility Act (2009) allow those regulated as psychotherapists in one province to transfer their certificate of registration to another equally regulated province (see https://www.ontario.ca/laws/statute/09o24).
 The CRPO does not have a residence requirement to become a member, meaning anyone in the world who meets the registration requirements for the College may make application to become a member.

-Funding Graduate Studies: The Department of Family Relations & Applied Nutrition offers financial support to qualified graduate students through a combination of financial planning support, scholarships ( see https://www.uoguelph.ca/registrar/calendars/graduate/current/gradawards/... ), Graduate Teaching Assistantships (governed by CUPE 3913 – Unit #1, see http://cupe3913.on.ca ), Graduate Research Assistantships, and other employment.
+The Department of Family Relations and Applied Nutrition offers financial support to qualified graduate students through a combination of financial planning support, scholarships (see https://www.uoguelph.ca/registrar/calendars/graduate/current/gradawards/... ), Graduate Teaching Assistantships (governed by CUPE 3913 – Unit #1 – see http://cupe3913.on.ca ), Graduate Research Assistantships, and other employment.
 See https://www.uoguelph.ca/graduatestudies/current/funding for helpful links to various information on financing your graduate education.
 The Claude A. Guldner Scholarship (included in the Grad Awards web-pages link above) is available to applicants from minority groups.

-Additionally, the CFT CFT Student Handbook 2016 contains further information on institutional policies and resources, as well as local CFT program practices designed to support graduate students in navigating graduate school and, especially, managing the unique dimensions of training to have a career in couple and family therapist.
+Additionally, the CFT CFT Student Handbook 2016 contains further information on institutional policies and resources, as well as local CFT program practices designed to support graduate students in navigating graduate school and, especially, managing the unique dimensions of training to have a career as a couple and family therapist.
 See particularly Section II (pages 12 – 14) of the Handbook.